BudBlocks/blockchain-starter-kit/README.md

 ## 2. Setting up the project and DevOps toolchain

-To start building a blockchain application using this starter kit, this GitHub repository you will first clone this repository when you create the toolchain below.
-You will then develop your blockchain application by working on the cloned GitHub repository.
-You do not need to manually clone this GitHub repository; please carry on reading!
+To start building a blockchain application using this starter kit, you will first set up a DevOps toolchain that will automatically build, test, and deploy your blockchain application to the IBM Cloud.
+The IBM Cloud DevOps service is used to run the DevOps toolchain, and this starter kit includes a configuration that is suitable for use with this service.

-You also want to set up a DevOps toolchain that will automatically build, test, and deploy your blockchain application to the IBM Cloud.
-The IBM Cloud DevOps service can be used to to run the DevOps toolchain, and this starter kit includes configuration suitable for use with the IBM Cloud DevOps service.
+During the toolchain setup, this GitHub repository will be cloned to a repository of your choosing.
+You develop your blockchain application by working on your cloned GitHub repository.
+You do not need to manually clone this GitHub repository if you follow the steps below: please carry on reading!

 Click the following link to set up a DevOps toolchain for your blockchain application: